sscovil/python-dev-cli/CONTRIBUTING.md

 2. Change to the project directory: `cd python-dev-cli`
 3. Create a virtual environment: `python -m venv venv`
 4. Activate the virtual environment: `source venv/bin/activate` (or `venv\Scripts\activate.bat` on Windows)
-5. Install dev dependencies: `pip install --no-deps -r requirements-dev.txt`
+5. Install dev dependencies: `pip install -e ".[dev]"`
 6. Install git pre-commit hooks: `pre-commit install`
-7. Install the `dev` CLI in editable mode: `pip install -e .`
-8. Run tests: `dev test`
+7. View available scripts: `dev -h`

-This project uses the `pyproject.toml` file and [pip-tools] to manage dependencies.
-Generally, you should avoid adding new dependencies to the project, but if it is necessary you should add it to the `pyproject.toml` file and then run `dev compile` to update the `requirements.txt` (or `dev compile_dev` to update the `requirements-dev.txt` file, if it is a dev dependency).
-You can then run `dev sync` to install the new dependency in your virtual environment.
+This project uses the `pyproject.toml` file to manage dependencies.
+Generally, you should avoid adding new dependencies to the project, but if it is necessary you should add them to the `pyproject.toml` file and then run `dev install`.

 ### Improving The Documentation